muarshad01/LLM/Notes/lecture22_notes.md

 28:25
+path for the gradients to flow and as shown sh in the Whiteboard what that that will do is that that will add a 28:31 skip connection between every layer so see these green colored skip

+*
-path for the gradients to flow and as shown sh in the Whiteboard what that that will do is that that will add a 28:31 skip connection between every layer so see these green colored skip connections which have added these are alternative 28:38 paths for the gradient to flow and now let's see what the mean gradient value is in every layer so now I have put use 28:44 shortcut equal to true and I going to print the gradients at every layer so you'll see that layer four which is the 28:50
+*     and now let's see what the mean gradient value is in every layer so now I have put use 28:44 shortcut equal to true and I going to print the gradients at every layer so you'll see that layer four which is the 28:50